saivamsikaruturi/vamsilabs-dev-notes-main/docs/java/JavaBasics.md

 ## What is class?
 * It's a blueprint or a template for creating objects, which are instances of the class.

+## Data Types

+* Variables are nothing but reserved memory locations to store values.This means that when you create a variable you reserve some space in memory.
+* There are two data types available in java
+    * Primitive Data Types
+    * Reference/Object Data Types

+Boolean --- true , false(default)
+byte
+char
+short
+int
+long
+float
+double

+Non-Primitive
+* String
+* Array
+* Class

+## Ways Of Creating an Object in Java:

+1. New keyword.
+2. New Instance method of a class
+3. New Instance method of constructor.
+4. clone method
+5. object deserialization
+6. java Reflection

+**Why Pointers are not used in Java?**